 “Say (O Muhammad to them), “Travel throughout the land and see how He began creation…”-Qu’ran 29:20

 The geological timescale shows periods rich in flora and fauna hundreds of millions of years ago.

-The common denominator between all eras – prehistoric and modern is without exception, the natural world had a finely tuned predator-prey balance.
+The common denominator between all eras – prehistoric and modern-is that the natural world had a finely tuned predator-prey balance without exception.

-Prey animals have also developed breeding cycles that ensured their numbers would be plentiful which in turn supported both predators, scavengers and the plants around them.
-Consider if everything was either herbivorous or carnivorous, life would cease to exist pretty quickly.
-Animals would either rapidly overpopulate and starve to death or they’d wipe each other out.
+Prey animals have also developed breeding cycles that ensured their numbers would be plentiful, which supported both predators, scavengers, and the plants around them.
+Consider if everything were either herbivorous or carnivorous, life would cease to exist pretty quickly.
+Animals would either rapidly overpopulate and starve to death, or they’d wipe each other out.

 And the heaven He raised and imposed the balance.
 That you not transgress within the balance.
 And establish weight in justice and do not transgress against the balance.
 55:7-9